GetTerminus/terminus-ui/src/lib/src/sort/sort.directive.md

 ### Adding sort to table headers

-To add sorting behavior and styling to a set of table headers, add the `<ts-sort-header>` component to each header and provide an id that will identify it.
-These headers should be contained within a parent element with the `tsSort` directive, which will emit a `tsSortChange` event when the user triggers sorting on the header.
+To add sorting behavior and styling to a set of table headers, add `ts-sort-header` to each header and provide an id that will identify it.
+These headers should be contained within a parent element with the `tsSort` directive, which will emit a `sortChange` event when the user triggers sorting on the header.

 Users can trigger the sort header through a mouse click or keyboard action.
-When this happens, the `tsSort` will emit an `tsSortChange` event that contains the ID of the header triggered and the direction to sort (`asc` or `desc`).
+When this happens, the `tsSort` will emit an `sortChange` event that contains the ID of the header triggered and the direction to sort (`asc` or `desc`).